PrismLibrary/Prism-Samples-Forms/UsingEventAggregator/README.md

 # EventAggregator
 Prism offers `EventAggregator` to send and recieve events throughout your application.
 It provides several benefits e.g.,
 - An abstraction `IEventAggregator` to keep your code testable
-- It is Memory safe as it holds weak reference to subscriptions
+- It is memory safe as it holds weak reference to subscriptions
 - It simplifies subcription and publishing (no need to pass sender objects, event names, etc.)

 It is a better alternative to Xamarin's built-in `MessagingCenter` which is a static service that makes code hard to test.